nextcloud/documentation/admin_manual/configuration/background_jobs.rst

 Cron Jobs
 ---------

-ownCloud requires the running of various automated background jobs.
-These jobs are typically referred to as *cron jobs*.
-Cron jobs are commands or shell-based scripts that are scheduled to run periodically at fixed times, dates, or intervals.
 You can schedule cron jobs in three ways -- using AJAX, Webcron, or cron.
 The default method is to use AJAX.
 However, the recommended method is to use cron.
 The following sections describe the differences between each method.

 AJAX
 ~~~~